> Home

 1. First determine crossover point.
 In this example: 80 Hz

 2. Next you need the phase shift of your main speaker relative to your subwoofer.
-In this example we will use the phase shift shown in Figure 4 below for the main speaker of 135 degrees.
-The subwoofer is -180 degrees at this point.
-This means we need to add a phase shift of -45 degrees to the subwoofer to get phase aligned with the front speakers.
+In this example we will use the phase shift shown in Figure 1 below.
+The blue and cyan colors are the amplitude and phase response, respectively, of SB3 after 12db/oct HPF is applied.
+At 80hz, the phase shift is +135 degrees.
+The red and gold colors are the amplitude and phase response of the subwoofer, respectively, after 12db/oct LPF is applied.
+The subwoofer is -180 degrees (at 80hz) at this point.
+Both SB3 and subwoofer have crossover applied already.
+Keep in mind -180 and -225 degrees are same as +180 and +135 degrees, respectively.
+This means we need to add a phase shift of -45 degrees to the subwoofer to get phase aligned with the front speakers to -225 degrees to align with +135 degrees of SB3.
 45 degrees is one eighth of a cycle.

 3. Calculate the distance of one wavelength at the crossover point by the following formula: